Camino de Santiago

 Day started with a bit of a lay-in until David unkindly woke me; an excellent breakfast improving outlook upon life somewhat.
 We (that is, I) had reckoned this to be a rest day, but as David managed to dispatch his bike bag onward to Seville via the Post, we decided to ride on, eventually departing at 11:30.

-Route west out of Burgos proceeded along the River for first bit, following the Camino de Santiago.
+Route west out of Burgos proceeding along the River for first bit, following the Camino de Santiago.
 Unfortunately, the smooth bikeways/pathways all too soon turned into the soul-crunching hard rubble gravel that I recall from walking this way in 2010.
 Passed many Peregrinos occasionally giving the slightly grating ‘Buen Camino’ greeting.

 Some distance out from Burgos, encountered a gentleman limping along with bandaged leg; I asked if he had shin splints.
 He replied Yes.
 Are you using Voltarin, I asked; Yes was the reply.
 I told him he’d developed his shin splints about where I had, some 9 years earlier, 12-14 days into the Camino from St. Jean Pied de Port.
 Mutual commiseration.
 I suggested he stop off at the Albergue San Bol and the mythical spring waters just a bit further up the track; might help, unlikely to hurt.
 We bid each other a pleasant Buen Camino.